 - Breastpads (cloth can be a money saver)

-- 2 bottles, more if you're bottlefeeding, and bottle-cleaning equipment
+- Bottles, if you're bottlefeeding, and bottle-cleaning equipment

 - A special 'feeding' pillow or a 'V' shaped cushion

 - Digital ear thermometer

 - Sunshades for car windows

 - Beanies, mittens (if you're having a winter bub)

 - Breastpump (if you want to try giving bub the occassional bottle of EBM)

 - Playmat for tummy time

 A massive thanks to the following BubHubbers who helped to compile this guide: shabbychook, Kimnus, Atizmum, JesseBear, NikkiTapscott, zultbear, SpunkyMonkeyandSupermansMum, swimmingupstream, SorensMum and all our Facebook friends who helped out too!